sudowoodo200/deep_learning_curriculum/Curriculum/3-Training-at-Scale.md

 - Benchmark your implementation and compare it to `torch.optim.Adam`.

 <span style="color:yellow">Triton is not working due to an unresolved issue... sigh...
 Did this in Pytorch, but couldn't run the experiment in the end </span>

+<span style="color:yellow">This section borrows a lot of conceptual ideas from CPU pipelining, which is expected </span>